 Who gets hepatitis B?

-- are a man and have sex with men
+- Men who have sex with men

 How is the virus spread?

-What are the symptoms of hepatitis B?
+What are the symptoms of acute (short-term) hepatitis B?

 How soon do symptoms appear?